JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 ## Upload SSH Keys to TeamCity Server

-To allow your projects to access remote repositories via SSH keys, you first need to upload these keys to your server.
+To allow TeamCity projects to access remote repositories via SSH keys, you first need to upload your keys to these projects.

 1. In __[Project Settings](creating-and-editing-projects.md#Managing+Project)__, click __SSH Keys__.
 2. On the __SSH Keys__ page, click __Upload SSH Key__.